henningte/elco/README.md

 elco provides functions to handle and (rudimentary) analyse element content data and isotope signatur data.
 Fetures are:

-1.  **Import of XRF and IRMS data** as they can be exported from … and X-ray fluorescence spectrometers (Rigaku ZSX Primus II).
+1.  **Import of XRF and IRMS data** as they can be exported from X-ray fluorescence spectrometers (Rigaku ZSX Primus II) and EA-IRMS devices (HEKATech’s Eurovector EA3000 coupled with Nu Instruments Nu Horizon).

 2. Graphical display for easy **data checking**.